What Is Endometriosis?

 FACT

 Endometriosis can begin in adolescence, soon after menarche.
-Diagnostic delay makes it appear to be a disease of older women, but symptoms frequently begin in youth.
+Diagnostic delay makes it look like a disease of older women, but symptoms frequently start in youth.

 MYTH